 There has never been a better time to get into the art of DJing.
 Technology has brought a once very expensive hobby/profession into the mass market for beginners.
 Every major manufacturer of high-end DJ equipment now offers affordable digital DJ controllers.

-An outstanding entry-level controller with a professional layout.
-It also comes with full software and tutorials.
+An outstanding entry-level controller with a slick layout.
+It also features great FX and screens on the jogwheels.

 Entry Level DJ Controller Reviews

 With so much choice it can be difficult to know which controller you should buy.
 Let’s check out the best DJ controller currently available for beginners.
 Plus you can always jump to the full review for many of these controllers if you want more information.